abbykeck/CS121FinalProject/README.md

 1. end while
 ## GameNode class
 Implements Serializable\
 Acts as a sort of wrapper class between GameLL and Game.
+Additionally handles API to make an instance of Game.
 An instance of GameNode contains a Game instance (game), data for the next GameNode (next), and getters and setters for both.
-Null-parameter constructor sets both game and next to null, single-parameter constructor takes an instance of Game and passes it to game.
+Null-parameter constructor sets both game and next to null, single-parameter constructor takes an instance of Game and passes it to game.\
-## Game class
-Implements Serializable\
-All data is read from JSON
-### void printGame()
-1. print "Game title: " + title
-1. print "Price: $" + salePrice
-1. print "Ratings: \"" + steamRatingText + "\" " + steamRatingPercent + "%"
-1. print "Game ID:" + steamAppID + "\n"
 ### static void searchByTitle()
 1. ArrayList<Game> games = new ArrayList<Game>();
 1. Scanner input = new Scanner(System.in);